 Accounts Payable is authorized to change the object codes when appropriate.
 PDLVPOs will be subject to periodic audits by Purchasing and Business Services and the Arizona Board of Regents’ Internal Audit staff.
 If the agency/org number used on the PDLVPO is invalid, Accounts Payable will try to telephone the person who released the PDLVPO.
 If a valid agency/org number is not provided within one working day, Accounts Payable may select a valid agency/org number for the department (usually the department’s state agency/org) and process the payment.

 Volume buying enables ASU Stores to offer common office supplies at prices that are lower than prices off campus.
 ASU Stores will not deliver items purchased through the PDLVPO program that could have been purchased through ASU Stores.
-Departments must either pick up these items from the vendor or arrange for the vendor to deliver them directly to the department.
+Departments must either pick up these items from the supplier or arrange for the supplier to deliver them directly to the department.

 PDLVPOs cannot be used: